AgateTravel WeLiveToServe

 Sunshine Hours: around 9.6 hours on average per day

-May is one of the months with the longest length of daylight and sunshine, allowing you to not only start a relatively leisure trip but also take more attractive pictures under bright sunlight.
-Of particular note is that ultraviolet rays get stronger, especially at the seaside whose UV index can reach as high as 11 - exposed skin is more likely to get sunburnt if you don’t take proper sun-protective measures.
+May is one of the months with the longest length of daylight and sunshine in a year, allowing you to not only enjoy a leisurely trip but also take more attractive pictures under bright sunlight.
+Of particular note is that ultraviolet rays get stronger, especially at the seaside, where UV index can reach as high as 11 - exposed skin is more likely to get sunburnt if you don’t take proper sun-protective measures.

 Is May a Good Time to Visit Wakayama?

-Yes, May in Wakayama is well worth visiting.
-Before the rainy season begins in early June, this month is the last good window for outdoor trips due to its comfortable weather conditions.
-Plus, you have more opportunities to enjoy elegent flowers such as wistarias, roses and rhododendrons, as well as cultural activities including Waka-matsuri Festival and Sanada Festival.
+Yes, May is a well worthy time to visit Wakayama.
+Before the rainy season begins in early June, this month is the last good window for outdoor trips, because as mentioned above, the rain is mostly light.
+Plus, you have opportunities to enjoy elegant flowers such as wistarias, roses and rhododendrons, as well as cultural activities including Waka-matsuri Festival and Sanada Festival.

 Packing List for Wakayama in May